"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 1. Accept That Your Writing is Bad.

-Yes, the first thing I did was to accept that my writing was bad.
+Yes, the first thing I did was accept that my writing was bad.
 I don’t need anyone to tell me that.
-After reading a few blogs and seeing what they published – I came to realize how badly my writing was.
+After reading a few blogs and seeing what they published, I realized how badly my writing was.